eunid/netID-docs/docs/sso/doc_sso_developer.md

 The following request parameters are supported for initiating the SSO process:

-* *prompt*
+- *prompt*
-    * **login** for requiring reauthentication of a user during the login process
+    + **login** for requiring re-authentication of a user during the login process
-    * **consent** for requiring consent to be given again
+    + **consent** for requiring consent to be given again
-* *max_age*
+- *max_age*
-    * in cases where time of authentication may not be too far in the past
+    + in cases where time of authentication may not be too far in the past
-* *login_hint*
+- *login_hint*
-    * to provide and email address in order to prevent the broker's user interface from being visible to the user and thus directly redirect to the relevant account provider
+    + to provide and email address in order to prevent the broker's user interface from being visible to the user and thus directly redirect to the relevant account provider
-* *state*
+- *state*
-    * The value of this parameter is passed through the entire flow transparently and included when calling back to the redirect_uri.
+    + The value of this parameter is passed through the entire flow transparently and included when calling back to the *redirect_uri*.
 It may be used to recognize how authorize request and asynchronous response are associated in the client.

 The sequence of the calls is summarized as follows: